Ground state connectivity of local Hamiltonians: Abstract

 \section{Abstract}

 The study of ground state energies of local Hamiltonians has played a fundamental role in quantum complexity theory.
-In this paper, we take a new direction by introducing the physically motivated notion of ``ground state connectivity'' of local Hamiltonians, which captures problems in areas ranging from quantum stabilizer codes to quantum memories.
-We show that determining how ``connected'' the ground space of a local Hamiltonian is can range from \class{QCMA}-complete to \class{NEXP}-complete.
+In this paper, we take a new direction by introducing the physically motivated notion of ``ground state connectivity'' of local Hamiltonians, which captures problems in areas ranging from quantum stabilizer codes to quantum memories. {Roughly, ``ground state connectivity'' corresponds to the natural question: Given two ground states $\ket{\psi}$ and $\ket{\phi}$ of a local Hamiltonian $H$, is there an ``energy barrier'' (with respect to $H$) along any sequence of local operations mapping $\ket{\psi}$ to $\ket{\phi}$?
+We show that the complexity of this question} can range from \class{QCMA}-complete to \class{PSPACE}-complete, as well as \class{NEXP}-complete for an appropriately defined ``succinct'' version of the problem.
 As a result, we obtain a natural \class{QCMA}-complete problem, a goal which has generally proven difficult since the conception of \class{QCMA} over a decade ago.
 Our proofs rely on a new technical tool, the Traversal Lemma, which analyzes the Hilbert space a local unitary evolution must traverse under certain conditions.
-We show that this lemma is tight up to a polynomial factor with respect to the length of the unitary evolution in question.
+We show that this lemma is {essentially} tight with respect to the length of the unitary evolution in question.